The Perfect 5-day Itinerary to Tokyo: The Highlights

 End your Tokyo adventure in Shinjuku!
 Explore the neon-lit streets of Kabukicho, Tokyo’s famous entertainment and red-light district.
 The area has many good places to eat, bars and entertainment.

-For dinner, head to Omoide Yokocho, known as “Memory Lane,” where you can savour delicious yakitori and other izakaya delights.
+For dinner, head to Omoide Yokocho, known as “Memory Lane,” where you can get yakitori and other izakaya delights.
 This area can get very busy, so be there early.
 If you don’t like a lot of smoke, Omoide Yokocho might not be your favourite place.

 Walk around the area and pick a bar to have a drink.
 Some bars ask for a cover charge, and not all bars accept credit card payments.

 Today is the perfect day to take a day trip outside of Tokyo!
-I highly recommend a visit to the lovely Mount Fuji.
+I highly recommend a visit to the lovely Mount Fuji and its surroundings.
 However, depending on the season, it’s wise to check the weather first!

 There are plenty of guided tours from Tokyo to Mount Fuji.
 Most tours cover a few of the area’s iconic sights, with stunning views of Mount Fuji in the background.